kristianmandrup/bitbucket-auth/client/browser/Browser-client.md

 ## SampleBitBucketClient

-A `SampleBitBucketClient` example is included for reference.
-It should more or less be suitable for the `index.html` that can be found here.
+A `SampleBitBucketClient` example is included for reference under `test/app`.
+This client should be suitable for the `index.html` app that can be found there.

+We will test it via [Nightmare](https://github.com/segmentio/nightmare#api) headless browser E2E testing.
+We will mock bitbucket responses.

 The `init` method configures the HTML DOM elements with onClick handlers (assuming jQuery is loaded and available as `$`)